Summer 2020 Sled Dog Campers:

 If 1 camper becomes sick, all campers will be sent home & camp will be over for that week.
 Days not attended will be credited towards next summer.
 We are not a Day Care.
 We are a highly skilled finely tuned Sled Dog Team that needs 100% of your child’s energy & attention to stay safe & have fun.
 Please do not send any child who is at all under the weather or not acting their normal self, whatever that may be:)

-1. Campers need to independently keep a face mask & gloves on for 4 hours, except when eating lunch (which will be at designated seats 6 feet apart).
+1. Campers need to independently keep a face mask & gloves on, except when eating lunch (which will be at designated tree stumps around the fire pit 6 feet apart).
 We will provide fresh masks & gloves each morning!

 2. Campers need to be aware of social distancing & have the understanding of how to maintain it.
 We call it a dance, one moves in, the other moves out…:)